 What is Business Agility?

-Business Agility is about an organization’s ability to change and adapt in a complex environment.
+Business Agility is about an organisation’s ability to change and adapt in a complex environment.
 But what does it mean for a business to be agile and why would they do it?
-Most definitions dive straight into the what and how practices can be applied within the organization, but ‘being Agile’ is not a compelling reason to embark on that journey.
+Most definitions dive straight into the what, and how practices can be applied within the organisation, but ‘being Agile’ is not a compelling reason to embark on that journey.

 I don’t use a term unless I can explain it.
-For me the reason why we want organizations to be agile is to achieve valuable outcomes to our customers and success for our business, through highly engaged people.
+For me the reason we want organisations to be agile is to achieve valuable outcomes for our customers and success for our business, through highly engaged people.
 That’s why I love this simple and awesome quadrant from Lynne Cazaly, on the importance of having both.

 Figure 1: (c)2020 Lynne Cazaly - Used with permission

-Although her picture applies to creating successful facilitated meetings, I believe it applies much further than that, it’s at the heart of agile itself (she is a genius !).
+Although her picture applies to creating successful facilitated meetings, I believe it can be applied much further than that, it’s at the heart of agile itself (she is a genius!).
 The sweet spot is the top right ‘High Impact’ quadrant.
 We do Agile because we want to achieve valuable outcomes for our customers with highly engaged people.
-We want our organizations to be ‘High Impact’.
-We achieve that by facilitate that by ensuring outcomes and engagement within our business, balance and feed each other.
+We want our organisations to be ‘High Impact’.
+We achieve that by ensuring that outcomes and engagement within our business, balance and feed each other.
 Customer outcomes enable highly engaged teams through a sense of purpose and achievement.
 Highly engaged teams that are allowed to tap into their expertise will deliver great outcomes for our customers.